Skip to main content

 3 mentions Positive Neutral Negative

-The game exhibits occasional bugs, particularly with QTEs and certain chase sequences, which can cause players to get stuck.
-However, these stability issues are minor and generally do not hinder the overall casual gameplay experience.
+The game experiences some bugs, particularly with quick-time events and certain chase sequences where players can get stuck, affecting stability.
+However, these issues are generally minor and do not significantly hinder the overall casual gameplay and story experience.

 • “It is however a little buggy, as on more than one occasion the QTEs simply would not work.”

-• “Gameplay and puzzles aren't that hard or complicated (except for the chase part in the ABC ending route, where it's kind of buggy and easy to get stuck with the obstacle).”
+• “Gameplay and puzzles aren't that hard or complicated, except for the chase part in the ABC ending route, where it's kinda buggy and easy to get stuck with the obstacle.”

 • “The game was a little buggy, but that's okay.”